This blog may contain affiliate links. Read our disclosure policy for more info.

 - Come here for: Live local music

-Red Bird Brewing is a small intimate craft brewery, easily spotted from the street with its red and white bird mural, is home to a vibrant live music scene.
-They are proud supporters of musicians and the power of live music (which we can’t contend with!)
+Red Bird Brewing is a small intimate craft brewery, easily spotted from the street with its red and white bird mural, and is home to a vibrant live music scene.
+They are proud supporters of musicians and the power of live music (which we can’t contend with!).

-Pair their German-style Lady of the Lake Lager (5% abv) with a twist of the classic hot dog from the food truck menu or the Irish Tomb Stout (4.5% abv) with the mac and cheese paninis.
-They like keeping things simple with all items on the food menu being $13 CAD each.
+Pair their German-style Lady of the Lake Lager (5% abv) with a wood-fired pizza or the Irish Tomb Stout (4.5% abv) with some sliders.
+They like keeping the food menu simple with all items ranging from $15 – $20 CAD.

 Red Bird Brewing is a local favorite brewery in Kelowna, and when I was last there, not only was the place full (on a Tuesday!) but locals were pulling up and grabbing beer-to-go too.
 The outdoor patio area is the perfect place to people-watch on the street.